- Something is broken in my room. How do I get it fixed?

 Public Safety (emergency): x4444

 Health Services: x3414

 Alcohol/Drug Counselor: x3318

-Another alternative to housing at Drew is living in a Theme House, which is a close knit community of people, all living around a common theme.
-We have La Casa, Asia Tree House, Spirituality, Womyn’s Concerns, Earth House, and the Umoja House here at Drew.
+Another alternative to the housing at Drew is living in a Theme House, which is a close knit community of people, all living around a common theme.
 Each is focused around a different theme and people who live there are interested in contributing to that theme.
-Theme houses are wonderful ways to meet people who share the same interests as you, program, and live in more a “house” setting, rather than a dormitory.
+Theme houses are wonderful ways to meet people who share the same interests as you, program, and live in more a “house” setting.

-For more information about HA’s and Theme Houses, contact the CRD of Hoyt/Theme Houses or visit: Theme Houses.
+For more information about HA’s and Theme Houses, contact the CRE of HERB Complex or visit: Theme Houses.

-If we were not able to answer the questions that you had, please contact the Office of Residence Life!
-If the office is not open, feel free to drop by your RA or CRD who can answer the question knowledgeably.
+If we were not able to answer the questions that you had, please contact the Office of Residence Life & Housing.
+If the office is not open, feel free to drop by your RA or CRE who can answer your question.